 Lois S. Sadler, PhD, RN, FAAN

 Lois S. Sadler is a Professor at the Yale School of Nursing and Yale Child Study Center.
-Her teaching at the master’s, doctoral and post doctoral levels has included course content in the areas of family studies, child development, pediatric health promotion, research, research ethics and adolescent health.
-Dr. Sadler received her BS degree from the University of Massachusetts, her MSN degree from Yale University School of Nursing, and her PhD from the School of Family Studies at the University of Connecticut.
-She has worked clinically with teen parents and young families in diverse communities, school settings and home visitation programs domestically and globally.
+Her teaching at the master’s, doctoral and post doctoral levels has included course content in the areas of family studies, child development, pediatric health promotion, adolescent health, qualitative research, research ethics, intervention development, and theory.
+Dr. Sadler received her BSN degree from the University of Massachusetts, her MSN degree from Yale University School of Nursing, and her PhD from the School of Family Studies at the University of Connecticut.
+She has worked clinically and as a researcher with teen parents and young families in diverse communities, school settings and home visitation programs domestically and globally.

 Research Interests/Clinical Practice